strangeproblem/strangeproblem.github.io/thoughts.md

 Identifying as a label encourages you to treat certain topics as sacred and unquestionable.
 Questions are to be scoffed at: "How dare someone question this, any good person should agree!"
 But this is bad, because it erodes intelligent conversation.
 Asking questions is almost always okay.

 Why wouldn't it be?
-You might propose that asking certain question is bad because the answer is really obvious, and it's a waste of time to answer it.
+You might propose that asking certain question is bad if the answer is really obvious, because it's a waste of time to answer it.
 But, if the answer is really so obvious, it should be a quick answer, right?
 Therefore, it wouldn't be too much of a waste of time.

-That's the cool thing about questions.
+That's the good thing about questions.
 Obvious questions have quick and easy answers, so there's no harm in asking them.
 Whereas non-obvious questions have difficult and nuanced answers, but since it's a non-obvious question, it deserves to be asked.
 Therefore, it's okay to ask almost all questions.

 ## Society's labels